IDragnev/Graph-store/README.md

  - **INSERT VERTEX [id]**
    - Creates and inserts a vertex with ID [id] in the currently used graph.
 All vertices in a graph must have unique IDs.
+The ID must be a valid string.

  - **DELETE VERTEX [id]**
    - Deletes the vertex with ID [id] from the currently used graph.